bulutcakmak/whatsapp-affirmer/README.md

 # Whatsapp Affirmer

+## v4.0

+Not everyone has locally installed AI, so let's decrease the dependencies a bit.
+Our chat bot can now rely on Hugging Face to generate its responses!
+As of June 2, 2025, one can use a free tier account for costs up to $0.10 which should on smaller models be plenty.
+The cost can be maintained by putting a limit on max tokens or instructing the model to generate "short" responses.
+At the moment, we do store all messages on Postgres, but the model is not instructed to maintain conversation history.
+That is, the current bot will be able to answer one-time questions and not recall context.

 ## v3.0

 We now truly have AI functionality!
 OpenAI has no free-tier API interface, so I opted for a local language model using Ollama.
 Now, in addition to uvicorn and ngrok, you also need to locally run your favorite LLM by executing `ollama run mistral` on terminal.
 The model being used, along with the URL it will be run on, should be defined in the `.env` file.
 Also, the default behavior of the bot is now to send the LLM-generated response to the number that texted the bot.
 Note the assumption that we are using WhatsApp exclusively.